lickdltd/chorus-dcl/README.md

 1. Run `npm link` on this repository
 2. On the scene directory, after you installed the dependency, run `npm link @lickdltd/chorus-dcl`

-> Note: When done testing, run `npm unlink @lickdltd/chorus-dcl` on your scene, so that it no longer depends on your local copy of the library.
+> Note: When done testing, run `npm unlink --no-save @lickdltd/chorus-dcl` on your scene, so that it no longer depends on your local copy of the library.

 For more information, see Decentraland docs for [fast iterations](https://docs.decentraland.org/creator/development-guide/create-libraries/#fast-iterations).